Checkered Ninja 2

-Checkered Ninja 2 (Ternet Ninja 2) is a 2021 Danish adult animated action comedy film directed by Anders Matthesen and Thorbjørn Christoffersen.
-It is a sequel to Checkered Ninja (2018), and based on Matthesen’s 2019 book Ternet Ninja 2.
+Checkered Ninja 2 (Ternet Ninja 2) is a 2021 Danish adult animated fantasy action comedy film directed by Anders Matthesen and Thorbjønrn Christoffersen.
+It is the sequel to Checkered Ninja.

 The film was released on August 19, 2021, to positive response and box office success.

 The film was dubbed to English in 2022, with an Irish cast by Moetion Films who also dubbed the previous film to English as with the international sales of the film being handled by LevelK Film.

 Plot

 Some time after framing Phillip Eppermint for cocaine possession, (Note: As depicted in Checkered Ninja (2018)) Alex Stenstrøm becomes a vigilante, securing his neighbourhood in Albertslund, Copenhagen.
-Alex's stepfather, John, has made a breakthrough at work after creating a digestion app, earning him 150,000 kroner, which he decides to spend on Alex's family's vacation.
-Meanwhile, Alex had been less in touch with his girlfriend Jessica, who tells him that she is going to a party with older kids.
-He also hears Jessica’s friends, Tina and Gina, talking about a boy named Marco whom they call a “bad boy”, upsetting Alex.
+Alex's stepfather, John, has earned from a digestion app, which he decides to spend on Alex's family's vacation.
+Meanwhile, Alex had been less in touch with his girlfriend Jessica, who prefers to party with older kids.